walmartlabs/thorax/README.md

     view.render('custom html');

-### restore *view.restore(element, forceRestore)*
+### restore *view.restore(element, forceRerender)*

 Attempts to restore a given view with the passed `element`.
 Should this fail the view will be rerendered automatically.
-Rerendering may befored by setting the `forceRestore` parameter to truthy.
+Rerendering may be forced by setting the `forceRerender` parameter to truthy.
 See [Server Rendering](#server-rendering) for further discussion.

 ### context *view.context()*